top of page

 Memorials can be held anywhere, meaning that you can choose a venue that truly reflects your loved one.

 I’ll draft the areas I’m responsible for, and when completed, I’ll ring you and read it to everyone involved.
 I want you to hear it first, and have the opportunity to change or update anything.
+Hearing the words to be spoken is so different from reading the ceremony.
 After reading it to you, I’ll email it to you for further editing.

-This is often an iterative process as people begin to finalise their eulogies and tributes.
-The draft is refined to ensure there is no duplication of stories.
+This is often an iterative process as everyone writes their eulogies and tributes.
+The draft is refined to ensure no duplication of stories.
+Ideally we have themes, mainly the characteristics of your loved one running through everything that is said.

-When the ceremony is finalised, I prepare a run sheet which I’ll email with the full ceremony to all the other people involved (the Funeral Director the Chapel Attendant/Venue etc).
-This ensures that everyone is ‘on the same page’ with their involvement in the ceremony.
+When the ceremony is finalised, I prepare a run sheet which I’ll email with the full ceremony to all the other people involved (the Funeral Director the Chapel Attendant/Venue, livestream team etc).
+This ensures that everyone supporting us on the day is ‘on the same page’ with their involvement in the ceremony.

 On the day, I brief those involved in the ceremony.
 I make sure that everything is ready and working, and everyone knows what they need to do and, importantly, when.